United States Marine Corps Retired,

 In support of Wounded Warrior Project, Independence Fund and Fisher House we will take orders for signed photographs of Maj.
 Gen. James E. Livingston.
 If you wish to order one, and want it personalized, please send us an email with your request.
 Photos are $50.00 plus $5.00 postage.
-Please go to "Links" to support the Wounded Warrior Project.
+Please go to "Links" to support the these charities.

 Maj.
 Gen. Livingston handing Marine Cpl.
 Michael Jernigan the Trojan Hero Award on the USS Yorktown on May 15, 2012

 The Nov.
 19, 2010 Quantico event was fantastic, and 29th Commandant of Marines Gen. Alfred M. Gray arrived and signed books.
 See our photos and links sections.
 We concluded the event at the Globe and Laurel, and were the guests of Major Rick Spooner, a wonderful man, legend in his own right, and a WW II veteran.
 Commandant of Marines Gen. Amos arrived, along with the undersecretary of the Navy, and all had a great time.

 Below: Maj.
 Gen. Livingston at Eagle Oaks Country Club with Fox News anchor John Scott

 Please see our links section, where videos related to our books, interviews and other information are located, and this will be constantly updated.

 To all active duty military and retired military: We will give you a 20% discount off the posted website cover price for signed copies (except limited editions) and free shipping to any APO and FPO addresses overseas.
 Notify us of your status, unit, rank, etc.

 We will update this page as times and events are confirmed and more events are scheduled in 2011 and 2012.
 Should organizations wish to book the general for speaking or book signing events, please contact us far in advance.